zavoloklom/dnd-flavored-markdown/content/en.md

 You determine how much in-game time scenes and travel take.
 Let the players know that time is passing in town, and gently hint that delay will have consequences.

-Below is an example of how events may unfold if the heroes don’t intervene.
+Below is an example of how events may unfold if the party don’t intervene.

 ### Day One